BigSoftVideo/DOTE/install.md

 Both _ffmpeg_ and _ffprobe_ have to be installed.
 See [these instructions](https://bbc.github.io/bbcat-orchestration-docs/installation-mac-manual/) for more detail if you get stuck.

-1. Manually set the file path to you installed `ffmpeg.exe` and `ffprobe.exe` files (in the same folder).
+1. Manually set the file path to the folder in which you installed the `ffmpeg.exe` and `ffprobe.exe` files (in the same folder).
 2. The "Not found" indicators should change to "Available".
 3. Try restarting _DOTE_ if something looks amiss.